solarwinds/snap-plugin-lib/tutorial/README.md

 - store state between independent collection requests
 - etc.

-Each part of tutorial contain complete golang source code, which you can run and modify dependending on your needs.
+Each part of the tutorial contain complete golang source code, which you can run and modify depending on your needs.

 ## Version 2